Column-specific transformers

 What we have seen in this chapter

-• ApplyToCols: Apply transformer to matching columns
+• ApplyToCols: Apply a transformer to columns selected with cols, exclude with exclude_cols

 • Chain transformers with scikit-learn pipelines